hccpw007/openvpnallinone/README.md

 the user user002's ip will solid:  10.8.0.231
 Tips: the scope is  2 ~ 254
 ## 2.4 Export config files
-The config files in the destitory `/etc/openvpn/client-conf`
+The config files in the directory `/etc/openvpn/client-conf`
 you can export they.
-then, user the
+then, use the openvpn client app connect.